johnnovak/RML-Amiga/website/docs/game-notes/a.md

 !!! danger "Only use regular saves"

-    The game is _not_ compatible with save states---only user regular in-game saves!
+    The game is _not_ compatible with save states --- only user regular in-game saves!